FalsePsyche/ProgrammingLanguages/finalproject/readme.md

 ````cmd
 ghc --make meltyIceCream.hs
 ````
-Run the meltyIceCream.hs
+Run the meltyIceCream module
 ````cmd
 meltyIceCream.exe
 ````

-A new image file will be created based on the algorithm within the meltyIceCream function.
+A new image file named `meltyIceCream.png` will be created based on the algorithm within the meltyIceCream function.

 ## Uniquely Colored Pixels